-It is quite a popular park due to the close location to San Francisco.
+It is a popular park due to the close location of just one hour drive north of San Francisco.
 The Alamare Falls are much loved, and the Palomarin car park already fills up early morning at weekends.
-If possible hike to the falls mid-week.
-If you can’t get a parking space, you have to queue or leave.
-Shoulder parking is not permitted.
+If possible, hike to the falls mid-week.
+You have to line up or leave if you can’t get a parking space—occasional parking lot closure during the summer.
+No parking fee is requested.

 300 steps leading down to the picturesque lighthouse with a spectacular view if it is not foggy.
 Unfortunately, only open from Friday to Monday.

 The overlook is close to the lighthouse to spot elephant seals while breeding from December to March.
 Many visitors want to observe the spectacle, which causes much traffic and shuttle buses are offered.

 These specific elks were reintroduced in 1978.
 It’s a more than 9 miles / 15 km hike on the peninsula to Tomales Bluff and back.
 A shorter option is the 2 miles / 3.2 km hike to Windy Gap and back, where you may spot elks at a spring.
 The Tule Elk Rut Season from around August to late October/beginning of November is spectacular.

 - Migrating grey whales can be spotted around the lighthouse and Chimney Rock between January to April.
 Humpback whales migrate past Point Reyes from November to March.